ssp21/ssp21-spec/ssp21.md

 a later section.

 1. The master sends the *REQUEST_HANDSHAKE_BEGIN* message to the outstation containing an ephemeral public key, some additional metadata, and a certificate chain.

-2. The master mixes the entire transmitted message in 1) into the *handshake hash*.
+    * The master mixes the entire transmitted message in into its copy of the *handshake hash*.

-3. The outstation receives the message in 1), and then validates that it trusts the public key via the certificate data.
+2. The outstation receives the *REQUEST_HANDSHAKE_BEGIN* message, and then validates that it trusts the public key via the certificate data.

-4. The outstation mixes the entire received message into its copy of the *handshake hash*.
+    * The outstation mixes the entire received message into its copy of the *handshake hash*.

-5. The outstation then transmits a *REPLY_HANDSHAKE_BEGIN* message containing its own ephemeral public DH key and certificate data.
+3. The outstation then transmits a *REPLY_HANDSHAKE_BEGIN* message containing its own ephemeral public DH key and certificate data.

-6. The outstation mixes its entire transmitted message into the *handshake hash*.
+    * The outstation mixes its entire transmitted message into its copy of the *handshake hash*.

-7. The outstation then uses a key derivation algorithm involving the handshake hash and the output of 3 DH calculations to create a pair of session keys.
+    * The outstation then uses a KDF accepting the handshake hash and the output of 3 DH calculations to create a pair of session keys.

-8. The master receives the message from 6) and validates that it trusts the public key via the certificate data.
+4. The master receives the *REPLY_HANDSHAKE_BEGIN* message and validates that it trusts the public key via the certificate data.

-9. The master mixes the entire received message into the *handshake hash*.
+    * The master mixes the entire received message into its copy of the *handshake hash*.

-10. The master then uses the same key derivation algorithm in 7) substituting its public and private DH keys where appropriate.
+    * The master then uses the same KDF to derive the same set of keys.

+### Security Properties

 If any of the following properties do not hold, then master and outstation will not agree on the same keys: